konyzulphrea/Dangerous-brainwallet/README.md

 During the time, I just have learnt a trick, If branches here, There are many copies from the Old branches, Just need to find very carefully.

-This is the last known branch of the Orginial. https://github.com/brainwallet/brainwallet.github.io/tree/f7679dd03f39a04edced641960a7c3df1116fea9
+This is the last known branch of the Before saying down. https://github.com/brainwallet/brainwallet.github.io/tree/f7679dd03f39a04edced641960a7c3df1116fea9